MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-monitor-datasets.md

 ## Metrics, alerts, and events

 Metrics can be queried in the [Azure Application Insights](/azure/azure-monitor/app/app-insights-overview) resource associated with your machine learning workspace.
-You have access to all features of Application Insights including set up for custom alert rules and action groups to trigger an action such as, an Email/SMS/Push/Voice or Azure Function.
+You have access to all features of Application Insights including set up for custom alert rules and action groups to trigger an action such as an Email/SMS/Push/Voice or Azure Function.
 Refer to the complete Application Insights documentation for details.

 To get started, navigate to the [Azure portal](https://portal.azure.com) and select your workspace's **Overview** page.
 The associated Application Insights resource is on the far right: